F5CodeGuru/asm342/_build/html/_sources/module3/lab2/lab2.rst.txt

 This lab builds off of the concepts in Module 2 dealing with filtering Json data and demonstrates how to filter json data in Postman.

-Two ways exists to filter on data
+Two methods exist to filter on data:

 - Parameters
 - Postman Tests (javascript based), more background on this in Task 2